ioccc-src/winner/1993/ejb/README.md

 especially true in this program where the number of semicolons itself is ambiguous.
 Does it have two or three?
-In addition, the only "C" keyword this program uses besides type names and qualifiers is "return", and the only function defined in the code is "main".
+In addition, the only "C" keyword this program uses besides type names and qualifiers is `return`, and the only function defined in the code is `main`.
 The level of complexity of the program without multiple semicolons, statements, and functions is achieved by abusing C operators, especially the comma operator.
-Considerable use of ||, &&, and ? : helps too.
+Considerable use of `||`, `&&`, and `? :` helps too.
 In addition, main is called recursively.
-The null pointer that terminates argv is used to pass additional information into main.
+The NULL pointer that terminates argv is used to pass additional information into main.
 Even though the algorithms used by this code are simple, this program is still hard to follow even when indented properly.
 (It is pretty hard to indent this code reasonably, however.)

-Although this program is has only been tested on UNIX systems but will probably run on just about any machine with an ANSI C compiler.
+Although this program has only been tested on UNIX systems it will probably run on just about any machine with an ANSI C compiler.
 It does not use the C preprocessor at all.
-The only functions it uses are atoi, malloc, memset, printf, and puts.
+The only functions it uses are `atoi()`, `malloc()`, `memset()`, `printf()`, and `puts()`.
 It does, however, require that the architecture it runs on have bytes that are at least eight bits long and pointers that are at least four bytes long.
 In addition, it requires an ANSI compiler since it uses "signed char" and ANSI-style function declarations.

 ## Copyright and CC BY-SA 4.0 License: